sjtower/go-example-webapp/README.md

 ## Run Tests

-Open a terminal and run the following commands:
+Ensure the webserver is running and run the following command:

 ```
-$ go test ./...
+$ go test
 ```

 ## Stretch Goals